 Technologies Required for Patreon Clone App Development

 AWS is the best solution for hosting modern applications.
 Provides many services for comfortable platform deployment and support.
-To deploy the services, the EC2 service will be used with a separate database instance.
+To deploy the services, the RDS service will be used for database storage.

 How to Earn Money with Your Patreon Clone?